NittanySeaLion/docs/docs/ftldns/compile.md

 sudo service pihole-FTL restart
 ```

+## Caution

+Once your customized *FTL*DNS binary is installed, do not run "pihole -up" or "pihole checkout."
+These commands may call update.sh and basic-install.sh, which will trigger an overwrite of your customized *FTL*DNS binary with Pi-hole's pre-compiled *FTL*DNS binary.

 # Use containerized build environment

 While most people think of [Docker](https://www.docker.com/) as a deployment environment, it's also a wonderful tool to create and maintain build environments.
 Pi-hole provides `ftl-build` containers composed of everything needed to build FTL for various architectures on your `x86_64` hosts.
 Check out [Docker Hub `pi-hole/ftl-build`](https://hub.docker.com/r/pihole/ftl-build/tags) for the available build containers as well as the [Releases overview](https://github.com/pi-hole/docker-base-images/releases/) for a detailed changelog.